 Decals on back5148 viewsI finally got the Decals on the truck.

-DC cabling6499 viewsThis shows the DC power cableing done - except for the battery boxes themselves.
-(1 votes)
+DC cabling6499 viewsThis shows the DC power cableing done - except for the battery boxes themselves.55555

 (1 votes)